openaq/aqi-hub/docs/indices/mexico.md

 const data = parseBreakpointsCsv(breakpoints);
 ```

-Mexico’s Air Quality and Health Risk index, Índice de Calidad del Aire y Riesgos a la Salud, accounts for pollutant concentrations of PM<sub>2.5</sub>, PM<sub>10</sub>, CO, O<sub>3</sub>, SO<sub>2</sub>, and NO<sub>2</sub>.
+Mexico’s Air Quality and Health Risk index, Índice de Calidad del Aire y Riesgos a la Salud or Índice AIRE Y SALUD, accounts for pollutant concentrations of PM2.5, PM10, CO, O3, SO2, and NO2.
 It utilizes hourly average concentrations, 8-hour moving average concentrations, and 12-hour moving average concentrations.

 The Norma Oficial Mexicana, Official Mexican Standard, establishes the guidelines for obtaining Air Quality and Health Risk Index.
-This Official Mexican Standard not only unifies the air quality index among all cities and territories with pre-existing air quality indices, but also promotes the dissemination of those who did not yet provide such information.
-A single method of calculation and dissemination guidelines are established and expected to be applied by the state or municipal governments responsible for air quality monitoring.
+This Official Mexican Standard not only unifies the air quality index among all cities and territories with pre-existing air quality indices, but also promotes the dissemination of those who did not yet provide such information [^1].
+A single method of calculation and dissemination guidelines are established and expected to be applied by the state or municipal governments responsible for air quality monitoring [^1].

-The guidelines for calculating and communicating the Air Quality and Health Risks Index was approved by the National Consultative Committee for the Standardization of the Environment and Natural Resources on December 8, 2017 for publication.
+The guidelines for calculating and communicating the Índice AIRE Y SALUD was approved by the National Consultative Committee for the Standardization of the Environment and Natural Resources on December 8, 2017 for publication.
 Previous to this, local regulations and index standards were developed, however they lacked official documentation.
 The Official Mexican Standard was confirmed as definitive by the National Consultative Committee for the Standardization of the Environment of Natural Resources on October 10, 2019.

 ## Color scale

-Mexico’s Air Quality and Health Risk index uses a color scale comprised of five levels:
+The Índice AIRE Y SALUD uses a color scale comprised of five levels:

 ```js
 colorScale(colorScaleReshape(data))